endoflife-date/endoflife.date/products/oracle-apex.md

 > environment (IDE) with a range of features including wizards, drag-and-drop layout and property
 > editors to simplify the process of building applications and pages.

-According to the [Roadmap](https://apex.oracle.com/sod), there are two major releases per year.
-Currently, Oracle provides support for releases for 1.5 years.
-Oracle APEX is a no-cost option for the Oracle Database, for which the Oracle Database maintenance agreement covers support.

-Patches are not delivered as patch releases; instead, Oracle provides [Patch Set Bundles](https://www.oracle.com/tools/downloads/apex-downloads/) that can be applied to the current release.
-These are cumulative, so the newest patches can be re-applied to the current installation.
-Patches are announced on APEX's [X](https://twitter.com/OracleAPEX) account.
-The [Known Issues](http://apex.oracle.com/known-issues) page lists bug fixes for the current release.
-Downloading [Patches](https://www.oracle.com/tools/downloads/apex-downloads/) requires a "My Oracle Support" account which the database license grants access to.
+Oracle APEX is a no-cost option for Oracle Database and has two major releases each year covered under the Oracle Database maintenance agreement.
+Each release receives 1.5 years of support.
+Instead of individual patch releases, Oracle provides cumulative [Patch Set Bundles](https://www.oracle.com/tools/downloads/apex-downloads/), which require a "My Oracle Support" account for download.
+The latest patches can be re-applied to the current installation, and announcements for new patches are made on [APEX's X account](https://twitter.com/OracleAPEX).
+For details on bug fixes for the current release, visit the [Known Issues](http://apex.oracle.com/known-issues) page.

 Support timeframes for versions < 19.1 are available in the [Lifetime Support Policy: Oracle Technology Products (PDF)](https://www.oracle.com/support/lifetime-support/resources.html).
+The [Roadmap](https://apex.oracle.com/sod) reveals planned features and explains release plans and naming convention.